chenhcs/DIFFUSE/README.md

 - Run the script `./src/train_new_model.sh` for training new models.
 You can change the GO term index in the script to train models for different GO terms appearing in the [GO term lists](https://github.com/haochenucr/DIFFUSE/tree/master/data/go_terms).

+### ParaDIFFUSE

+- You can train DIFFUSE models parallelly with multiple GPUs.
+Run `./para_src/para_train.sh` to train models parallelly for mutiple GO terms.
+Training time can be recorded by running the script `./para_src/time.sh`.

 ## Citation

 If you find *DIFFUSE* is useful for your research, please consider citing the following paper: